 Breakfast, Lunch and Dinner

-Muktinath is a sacred land sitting amidst dry and rocky hills on all sides.
-It is a revered site for Hindus and Buddhists with its spiritual energies and supernatural ambiance.
+Muktinath is a sacred temple located amid dry, rocky hills on all sides.
+It is a revered site for Hindus and Buddhists, renowned for its spiritual energies and supernatural ambiance.
 Inside the temple, there are 108 water spouts, which are believed to cleanse one’s sins.
-We board our vehicle from Muktinath Bazaar and start the drive towards Pokhara.
-Your vehicle will first descend steeply to reach Kagbeni village, sitting right next to the Kaligandaki River.
+After visiting the temple, you will board a vehicle from Muktinath Bazaar and start the drive towards Pokhara.
+Your vehicle will first descend steeply to reach Kagbeni, a village on the banks of the Kaligandaki River.

-From here we head west towards Jomsom.
-For most of your return journey, you will navigate along the bank of this river.
-We drive through the flat plains of Jomsom, Marpha, Lete, and Kalopani before making a steep descent to the Myagdi district.
+From here, we head west towards Jomsom.
+For most of your return journey, you will drive along the bank of the Kaligandaki River.
+You will drive through the flat plains of Jomsom, Marpha, Lete, and Kalopani before descending steeply into the Myagdi district.
 The ride is comfortable on a paved road except for a few stretches.
-You will encounter the deepest gorge in the world, Dana gorge, on this day.
+You will come across Dana gorge along the way.
 Dana gorge sits between two gigantic mountains: Dhaulagiri and Annapurna.
-We reach Pokhara in the evening, marking the end of our adventure.
+It is a deep and narrow valley carved by a river and surrounded by steep cliffs.
+Along the way, you will also pass by Tatopani village.
+You can dip in the hot spring and relax your body.
+It offers the perfect way to end your challenging Annapurna Circuit Trek journey.
+You reach Pokhara in the evening, marking the end of the adventure, overnight at Hotel Hidden Kingdom, Lake side, street no 9, Pokhara.

 Note: A private Jeep or Flight from Jomsom to Pokhara is available at an additional cost.